Educating requires passion, commitment, and unending journey of learning.

 Decide on the subject

-When you choosing the subject for your course, make sure it's aligned with your passions and interests.
+When you choose the subject for your course, make sure it's aligned with your passions and interests.

 Choose a subject that's a niche.
 Choosing a niche helps you identify your target audience so you can create courses that speaks to your leaners at a deeper level.